Student Disciplinary Regulations (Code of Conduct)

 4.2.4 Indecent Exposure

-4.2.5 Sexual Misconduct, Sexual Assault and Sexual Harassment
+4.2.5 Sexual Misconduct, Sexual and/or Gender Based Harassment, Sexual Assault, Sexual Intimidation and Sexual Exploitation

 4.2.10 Public Urination